 Option 2: Join a group detox program.
 Most of my clients are nervous about detoxing, or need help and support during the detox process.
 If this is you, you’ll want to join my 90-Day Toxin Reset program.
 It is an amazing way to reset your health with me as your guide!

-Join The 90-Day Toxin Reset
+Join our Detox Program: Toxin Reset

-The 90-day intensive group detox is designed to go upstream and straight to toxins, such as heavy metals and environment chemicals.
+The intensive group detox is designed to go upstream and straight to toxins, such as heavy metals and environment chemicals.
 These toxins get stored in some of the most critical areas of our body, such as our glands, organs, brain tissue, and cells.
 When this happens, we experience a variety of symptoms like brain fog, weight gain, insomnia, fatigue, gut issues, inexplicable pain, etc. that can later lead to diseases like cancer, Alzheimers, diabetes, and obesity.

 We take a 3-phase approach to detoxing that includes a Prep Phase where we support the body with vital nutrients to strengthen the detox organs, preparing them for the upcoming detox.
 In Phase 2, aka the Body Phase, we take methylation to the next level, pushing toxins from the body and capturing the toxins so that they can be fully eliminated from the body.
 In Phase 3, aka the Brain Phase, we focus on cleansing the brain at a cellular level, while nutritionally nourishing the brain’s natural energy system.